Book Award Years

 - Each image should be 1500 pixels on the longest side.
 (The system will reject bigger files).

 - JPEG format

 - Maximum quality

 Copyright and ownership of photographs remain with the photographer/photographers at all times.
 All entrants agree to grant FotoEvidence permission to use submitted work for promotional purposes in any electronic media, printed materials, or advertising.
-The use is granted for a period of two years.
 All published images will be credited with the photographer’s name.
-Entrants also agree to allow their images to be reproduced in third-party newspapers and magazines (printed and electronic) solely for the purpose of promoting the work, the photographer, FotoEvidence and the Book Award.
+Entrants also agree to allow their images to be reproduced in third-party newspapers and magazines (printed and electronic) solely for the purpose of promoting the work, the photographer, FotoEvidence Association and the Book Award.

-FotoEvidence reserves the right to reject entries that are not submitted properly.
-Submissions should come directly from artists.
+FotoEvidence Association reserves the right to reject entries that are not submitted properly.
+Submissions should come directly from artists or organizations.
 No exceptions will be made for late submissions.